+12.5.0 General

 The e-PDG and the AAA server are subjected to all the requirements specified in this document for PDG and AAA server for the case of I-WLAN interworking.

 Interception in the PDN-GW is a national option.